 Each building is centred around a large common room with couches, a table and a TV.
 Sitting in there can be like being in an M.C.
 Escher drawing: the many windows inside the building give you views into the kitchens and stairwells of the building, as well as to the outside.
 There are around 25 students living in each of the two buildings, which lends itself to an occasionally lively communal atmosphere.

 Overall, Walter Christie and Launcelot Fleming are pleasant living environments.
 They are clean, functional, well-serviced and splendidly located in the Wychfield gardens.
 If you ever find yourself at home alone on an evening, and wish not to be, just make your way down to the common room or your kitchen and chances are you’ll quickly be joined by someone else!
-Rooms tend to be slightly cheaper than the New Builds, but still conducive for both work and rejuvenation.
+Rooms tend to be slightly cheaper than New Build, but still conducive for both work and rejuvenation.

 Set in the centre of Wychfield, between the New Buildings and Launcelot Fleming and Walter Christie Houses, Herrick House is an architectural marvel.
 It is a large cube of concrete situated in a pretty garden through which little grey squirrels are constantly bounding.
 Its compact cubicness sits in strong contrast to the dreaming spires in town, but the building won awards (in its time) for innovative interior design.
 Certainly, some clever things have been done to maximise storage space, and it’s as big if not bigger than most couples flats.

 The building consists of three floors, with four flats on each floor.
 In a given flat there are two main rooms: a large living/kitchen room and a slightly smaller bedroom.
 There is also a modern bathroom and a short hallway.
 The living room has a kitchenette along one wall, including a bar fridge, sink, oven, hotplates, bench space and plenty of cupboards.
 It’s perfectly equipped if you feel like cooking all the time (although you will have to supply your own crockery and cooking utensils).
 The rest of the room is the living/study area, which has ample light, a kitchen table with chairs, a desk with four shelves over it (and an internet connection).
 Each flat also has a window seat, which is very nice for sitting and reading in, or for simply admiring the view out over the gardens.
 The bedroom is not large, but contains a double bed as well as a chest of drawers.
 One excellent feature is that one of the bedroom walls can be slid back to make one big L-shaped room, giving the feeling of much more space and light.
 Finally, there is a passageway from the entry to the bedroom, which was optimistically described by one resident as a ‘walk-in wardrobe’ but which is more like a very small hallway with a wardrobe and shelves on one side.
-Generally there is quite a bit of storage space, and the heaters work well..
+Generally there is quite a bit of storage space, and the heaters work well.

 Like the other Wychfield sites, Herrick House is well-tailored to the needs of Trinity Hall students.
 In addition, it offers a more personal and private space that many find ideal.
 In terms of couples accommodation, Herrick House is generally considered very good value for money.